JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/interaction.md

 # Interaction with other languages

-One of the biggest advantages of Julia is its speed.
+One of the most significant advantages of Julia is its speed.
 As we discussed in  the section [Why julia?](@ref Why-julia?), Julia is fast out-of-box without the necessity to do any additional steps.
-As a result, Julia solves the so-called Two-Language problem: *users are programming in a high-level language such as R and Python, but the performance-critical parts of the code have to be rewritten in C/Fortran for performance.* Since Julia is fast enough, most of the libraries are written in pure Julia and there is no need to use C/Fortran for performance.
+As a result, Julia solves the so-called Two-Language problem:

+> Users are programming in a high-level language such as R and Python, but the performance-critical parts of the code have to be rewritten in C/Fortran for performance.

+Since Julia is fast enough, most of the libraries are written in pure Julia, and there is no need to use C/Fortran for performance.
 However, there are many high-quality, mature libraries for numerical computing already written in C and Fortran.
 It would be a shame if it will not be possible to use them in Julia.

 To allow easy use of this existing code, Julia makes it simple and efficient to call C and Fortran functions.
-Julia has a **no boilerplate** philosophy: functions can be called directly from Julia without any glue code generation, or compilation – even from the interactive prompt.
-This is accomplished just by making an appropriate call with `ccall` syntax, which looks like an ordinary function call.
+Julia has a **no boilerplate** philosophy: functions can be called directly from Julia without any glue code generation or compilation – even from the interactive prompt.
+This is accomplished just by making an appropriate call with the `ccall` syntax, which looks like an ordinary function call.
 Moreover, it is possible to pass Julia functions to native C functions that accept function pointer arguments.
-In this section, we will show one example of the interaction between Julia and C. Extensive description of all provided functionality can be found in the [official manual](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).
+This section will show one example of the interaction between Julia and C. Extensive description of all provided functionality can be found in the [official manual](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).

 The following example is taken from the official manual.
-Consider the situation, that we want to use the `qsort` function from the standard C library.
-The `qsort` function sortrs an array and is edclared as follows
+Consider the situation that we want to use the `qsort` function from the standard C library.
+The `qsort` function sorts an array and is declared as follows.

 ```c
 void qsort(void *base, size_t nitems, size_t size,
            int (*compare)(const void*, const void*))
 ```

 The `base` is the pointer to the first element of the array to be sorted.
-The `nitems` is the number of elements in the array pointed by `base` and the `size` is the size in bytes of each element in the array.
+The `nitems` is the number of elements in the array pointed by `base`.
+The `size` is the size in bytes of each element in the array.
 Finally, the `compare` is the function that compares two elements.
 The `compare` function should return a negative integer if the first argument is less than the second, a positive integer if the first argument is greater than the second, and otherwise zero.
-Such a function can be in Julia defined as follows.
+Such a Julia function can be defined as follows.

 ```julia
 mycompare(a, b)::Cint = sign(a - b)
 ```

-Since the `qsort` function expects, that the return type of the `compare` function is C `int`, we annotate the return type to be `Cint`.
+Since the `qsort` function expects that the return type of the `compare` function is C `int`, we annotate the return type to be `Cint`.
 In order to pass this function to C, we obtain its address using the macro `@cfunction`.

 ```julia
 mycompare_c = @cfunction(mycompare, Cint, (Ref{Cdouble}, Ref{Cdouble}))
 ```

-The `@cfunction` macro requires three arguments: the Julia function, the return type, and tuple of the input argument types.
-Finally we can use the `ccall` function to call the `qsort` function.
+The `@cfunction` macro requires three arguments: the Julia function, the return type, and the tuple of the input argument types.
+Finally, we can use the `ccall` function to call the `qsort` function.

 ```julia
 julia> A = [1.3, -2.7, 4.4, 3.1];